 The police department created Zone Integrated Patrolling (ZIP) to ensure that District preserves were covered efficiently.
 Officers are assigned responsibility for specific areas of patrol throughout the District.
 Officers and sergeants make contact with preserve visitors, neighbors and police agencies within their zones, and make themselves available for public meetings.
 ZIP officers build rapport which increases neighborhood involvement and public safety.

 Forest Preserve police officers have four enforcement options: written warning, O-ticket, local citation and state citation.
-O-tickets, which allow offenders to avoid court by directly paying the Forest Preserve District, are used for offenses such as dogs off-leash, after-hours preserve use, no dog permit, parking violations, etc. O-tickets are used to reduce criminal activity by modifying unwanted behavior in the preserves.
+O-tickets, which allow offenders to avoid court by directly paying the Forest Preserve District, are used for offenses such as dogs off-leash, after-hours preserve use, no dog park permit, parking violations, etc. O-tickets are used to reduce criminal activity by modifying unwanted behavior in the preserves.
 For more information on enforcement of Forest Preserve rules, see Ordinance No. 124.

-How to Pay or Contest an O-ticket Citation
+How to pay or contest an O-ticket citation

-Paying an O-Ticket
+Paying an O-ticket

 If you have received a complaint for an ordinance violation in the form of an O-ticket, you may plead guilty and pay the fine directly to the District or you can contest the matter in court.